Indian Police Service: Ribeiro Committee (1998–99)

 In 1996, two former senior police officers filed a Public interest litigation (PIL) in the Supreme Court, asking for the Court to direct governments to implement the recommendations of the National Police Commission.
 The Supreme Court directed the government to set up a committee to review the commission's recommendations, and thus the Ribeiro Committee was formed.
-The committee, under the leadership of Julio Ribeiro, a former chief of police, sat over 1998 and 1999, and produced two reports.
+The committee, under the leadership of Julio Ribeiro, a former chief of police, sat from 1998 and 1999, and produced two reports.

 Padmanabhaiah Committee (2000)

-In 2000, the government set up a third committee on police reform, this time under the stewardship of a former union home secretary, K. Padmanabhaiah.
+In 2000, the government set up a third committee on police reform, this time under the stewardship of a former Union Home Secretary, K. Padmanabhaiah.
 This Committee released its report in the same year.

 Malimath Committee Report (2003)

-The Malimath Committee Report submitted in March 2003 has very articulately laid down the foundation of a restructured and reoriented police system.
-The committee in its report observed that the success of the whole process of Criminal Justice Administration depended completely on the proper functioning of the police organisation especially in the investigation stage.
+The Malimath Committee Report, submitted in March 2003, has very articulately laid down the foundation of a restructured and reoriented police system.
+The committee, in its report, observed that the success of the whole process of Criminal Justice Administration depended completely on the proper functioning of the police organisation, especially in the investigation stage.
 Apart from the investigation of offences, the police also have the duty of maintaining law and order.

 Soli Sorabjee Committee (2005)

 In 2005, the government put together a group to draft a new police act for India.
 It was headed by Soli Sorabjee (former attorney general).
-The committee submitted a Model Police Act to the union government in late 2006.
+The committee submitted a Model Police Act to the Union government in late 2006.

 Supreme Court intervention (2006)

 In 1996, Prakash Singh (a former chief of Assam Police and Uttar Pradesh Police and subsequently Director General of the Border Security Force) initiated a Public Interest Litigation (PIL) in the Supreme Court of India, asking the court to investigate measures to reform the police forces across India to ensure the proper rule of law and improve security across India.
 The Supreme Court studied various reports on police reforms.
 Finally, in 2006, a bench of Justice Yogesh Kumar Sabharwal, Justice C. K. Thakker and Justice P.K.
-Balasubramanyan ordered the state governments to implement several reforms in police force.
+Balasubramanyan ordered the state governments to implement several reforms in the police force.

 Several measures were identified as necessary to professionalise the police in India: